Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-protocol-info.md

 ### Redenomination

-AXIASolar conducted a poll, which ended on 27 July 2020 (block 888,888), in which the stakeholders decided to redenominate the SOLAR token.
-The redenomination does not change the number of base units (called "plancks" in AXIASolar) in the network.
-The only change is that a single SOLAR token will be 1e10 plancks instead of the original 1e12 plancks.
-See the AXIASolar blog posts explaining the [details](https://medium.com/axiacoin.network/the-first-axiasolar-vote-1fc1b8bd357b) and the [results](https://medium.com/axiacoin.network/the-results-are-in-8f6b1ca2a4e6) of the vote.
+AXIA conducted a poll, which ended on 27 July 2020 (block 888,888), in which the stakeholders decided to redenominate the AXC token.
+The redenomination does not change the number of base units (called "plancks" in AXIA) in the network.
+The only change is that a single AXC token will be 1e10 plancks instead of the original 1e12 plancks.
+See the AXIA blog posts explaining the [details](https://medium.com/AXIA.network/the-first-AXIA-vote-1fc1b8bd357b) and the [results](https://medium.com/AXIA.network/the-results-are-in-8f6b1ca2a4e6) of the vote.

 The redenomination will take effect 72 hours after transfers are enabled.
 The projected block numbers and times are: